Legacies of Leadership

 - Clara Frye: A nurse during segregation, Frye cared for ill African-Americans and founded Clara Fry Negro Hospital.
 The hospital no longer exists, but a ninth-floor wing of Tampa General Hospital is named in her honor.
 A bust in her likeness is among those of prominent Hillsborough County residents along the Tampa Riverwalk.

 - Sylvia Rodriguez Kimball: The first African American woman elected to a major office in Hillsborough County (1990), she served two terms on the Board of County Commissioners, including a stint as chairwoman.
 Kimball was an inaugural inductee to the Hillsborough County Women's Hall of Fame.

 - Isadore "Billy" Reed: The cofounder of Belmont Heights Little League, Coach Reed for decades was a mentor to thousands of inner-city young people.
 As coach of Hillsborough High School's baseball team, he helped mold the careers of professional athletes including Dwight Gooden, Gary Sheffield, Carl Everett, and others.

-MLK Jr. Day and Black History Month are opportunities to think about Dr. King's legacy of civil rights.
+Black History Month is a time to think about the legacy of civil rights.
 Many local leaders, including those above, displayed the drive, determination, and vision that helped create modern Hillsborough County.
-The 10-day Tampa Black Heritage Festival features speakers, musicians, artists, poets, and craftspeople, and is a chance to learn more about African-Americans in Hillsborough County.
-The festival begins Thursday, Jan.
-11.

 Want more stories like this delivered to your inbox?